whodef/whodef/README.md

   </a>
 </p>

-🤸‍♀️ Sometimes it's fun to solve programming problems
+🤸‍♀️ Sometimes it's fun and challenging to solve programming problems, but it’s also incredibly rewarding.

 &nbsp;&nbsp;<a href="https://www.codewars.com/users/whodef/stats"><img src="https://www.codewars.com/users/whodef/badges/small" /></a>

+* <a href="https://leetcode.com/awedev/">Leetcode Profile</a>

+* <a href="https://www.hackerrank.com/whodef">HackerRank Profile</a>

 🤝 I am open to cooperation and teamwork